 - Michael Moriarty – Greater Killarney Area Community Forum

-- Stuart Kelly – Greater Killarney Area Community Forum
+- Derek O’Leary – Greater Killarney Area Community Forum

 - Sean Roche – Mid Kerry & Sliabh Mish Community Forum